Recommended vaccinations for those under the age of two

 Who/when?

-This oral vaccination is administered after the child is 6 weeks old in two or three separate vaccinations (depending on the vaccine used).
-The minimum interval between the doses is four weeks.
-The series of vaccinations is to be completed by the age of 24 weeks at the latest for two doses, and by 32 weeks for three doses.
+This oral vaccination is administered after the child is six weeks old in two separate vaccinations.
+The minimum interval between those vaccinations is four weeks.
+The series of vaccinations is to be completed by the age of 24 weeks.

 An infection with a rotavirus can lead to severe diarrhoea with vomiting.
 The dangerous factor here is possible dehydration, and infants and small children may even die from this if they do not receive the appropriate treatment.